mikebharris/BAMS/README.md

  ./bams path/to/data-file.dat
  ```

+If you find that the function keys don't seem to do what they should, check that they haven't been captured by your window manager or terminal emulator.
+For example in MATE terminal, F10 brings up the emulator menu so you can't exit the application.

 ## Run the test suite

 To run the test suite, you'll need to download [COBOL Test Suite](https://github.com/mikebharris/COBOL-Test-Suite).